-Here's a simple table to help you understand the different contexts of purring:
+Here's a easy table to summarize the specific motives for purring:

 ---|---|---|